 As ruminant animals, cows eat grass and soften it by ‘chewing the cud’.
 This aids the natural digestion system.
-However, humans’ every-growing demand for fatty, marbled beef has led to the creation of a feedlot sector, where cows are fattened on artificial grain diets before being slaughtered.
+However, humans’ ever-growing demand for fatty, marbled beef has led to the creation of a feedlot sector, where cows are fattened on artificial grain diets before being slaughtered.

 The use of feedlots in Australia has become a $2.7 billion per year industry, with the industry’s peak body claiming that 80% of beef sold in supermarkets comes from the feedlot industry.
 Most cows are raised in pastures and are sent to a feedlot for the last few months of their lives in order to grow to a ‘marketable weight’.